What is Nexus Mutual?

 We do not send out any notifications when your membership is complete.
 To respect the privacy of our users, we do not send out email or SMS notifications when the membership process has been completed.

-If more than 48 hours has passed and your membership still hasn't gone through, please reach out in the KYC Assistance channel in the Nexus Mutual Discord.
+If more than 48 hours has passed and your membership still hasn't gone through, please reach out in the Open a Ticket channel in the Nexus Mutual Discord.

 What risks do you cover?

-Nexus Mutual provides a variety of cover products including:
+Nexus Mutual provides a variety of cover products including Protocol Cover.

 For a full list of Nexus Mutual's cover products, see the Cover Products page.